 A lovely cafe and great shopping is an added bonus.

-Opened to the public in 2004 for the first time in 400 years.
-The best example of Norman architecture in Kerry and one of the finest in Ireland.
+Opened to the public in 2004 for the first time in 400 years, Listowel Castle is the best example of Norman architecture in Kerry and one of the finest in Ireland.
 Millions have been spent in recent years to preserve the building.
 Guided tours daily or a wonder around at your leisure.

 The town of Listowel and surround areas of Ballybunion are worth a visit also close by is Ardfert Cathedral.